 I'm really well.

-And I just want to thank you first and foremost for your support of Ronda Santa.
+And I just want to thank you first and foremost for your support of Ron DeSantis.

-People down here are really, really super excited about DeSantis, mainly because and and your talk about the economy.
+People down here are really, really super excited about DeSantis, mainly because, and your talk about the economy, is the main reason why Florida just hit a $1 trillion GDP this year.

 That makes us the fourth largest economy in the country and the 17th in the world.